 Now that your leftovers are heated, it’s time to take it up a notch.
 We're talking all about how to repurpose your leftovers here!
 This is the next step in transforming your leftovers, so make sure you hop on over and read all about it!
-We've got 4 more – yes 4!!! tips to help make your leftovers into a brand new meal that is sometimes better than the original.
+We've got four more tips to help make your leftovers into a brand new meal that is sometimes better than the original.
 It's happened.
 No joke.

 Check out these posts, too!

 - Check out these delicious crunchy French toast sticks!